MananTank/radioactive-store/README.md

 ## ⚡ Updating Global State

-`radioactive-store`'s state ( window.state ) is deeply reactive.
-To update the state, you just mutate it!
+`radioactive-store`'s state is deeply reactive and is available anywhere in code as `window.state`.
+To update the state, you just directly mutate `window.state` and components that needs to re-render will re-render automatically

-> ### Since the global state is available in `window.state` You can mutate the global state from anywhere in the code and even from browser's console and components that needs to be re-rendered will re-render automatically. 😍
+> ### You can mutate `window.state` not only from components but any piece of code and even from browser's console and after doing so, components that needs to be re-rendered will re-render automatically. 😍

 <br/>